Vyral/base-template/_posts/2018-05-09-why-you-should-consider-putting-your-home-on-the-market-this-spring.md

 The real estate industry experts are predicting one of the busiest spring markets in years. **Here are just a few of the most recent projections we’ve seen for the market in 2018:**

-* Home prices are projected to hit their highest levels in 11 years
+* Home prices are projected to hit their highest levels in 11 years.
 * New housing starts are projected to hit their highest levels in 8 years.
-* Purchase volume is expected to increase by $80 Billion.
+* Purchase volume is expected to increase by $80 billion.
 * First-time homebuyers are projected to make up 40% of the market.

 With so many first-time homebuyers entering the market, it can only mean increased competition, which is going to drive some prices up this spring.